ApryseSDK/pdftron-flutter/README.md

 ```

 #### readOnly
-bool, default to false
+bool, defaults to false.

-Defines whether the document is read-only.
+Defines whether the viewer is read-only.
+If true, the UI will not allow the user to change the document.

 ```dart
 config.readOnly = true;
 ```

 #### thumbnailViewEditingEnabled
-bool, default to true
+bool, defaults to true.

-Defines whether use could modify through thumbnail view.
+Defines whether user can modify the document using the thumbnail view (eg add/remove/rotate pages).

 ```dart
 config.thumbnailViewEditingEnabled = false;
 ```

 #### annotationAuthor
-String
+String.

-Defines the author name for all annotations in the current document
+Defines the author name for all annotations created on the current document.
+Exported xfdfCommand will include this piece of information.

 ```dart
 config.annotationAuthor = 'PDFTron';
 ```

 #### continuousAnnotationEditing
-bool, default to false
+bool, defaults to true.

-Defines whether annotations could be continuously edited
+If true, the active annotation creation tool will revert to the "pan tool" after an annotation is created.
+If false, it will remain in the current annotation creation tool.

 ```dart
 config.continuousAnnotationEditing = true;
 ```

 #### tabTitle
-String, default to the document name
+String, default is the file name.

-Defines the tab title for the current document, if [multiTabEnabled](#multiTabEnabled) is true (For Android, tabTitle is only supported on the widget viewer)
+Set the tab title if [multiTabEnabled](#multiTabEnabled) is true.
+(For Android, tabTitle is only supported on the widget viewer)

 ```dart
 config.tabTitle = 'tab1';